 The Epson Home Cinema 2150 is the best model in the best you can get in Epson's home cinema line without verging into 4-digit pricetag territory.
 In our opinion, it lives up to its pedigree.
 It delighted us with a superb picture during our home theater testing.
-However, it lists for $150 more than the Editors' Choice winning BenQ HT2050A, which we think is slightly better.
+However, it lists for quite a bit more than the Editors' Choice winning BenQ HT2050A, which we think is slightly better.
 So unless you find the Home Cinema 2150 on sale, the BenQ is a better choice for your home theater.

 Epson Home Cinema 2150 Review